 The discussion about police use of force in the following chapter can also be interpreted through the theory of procedural justice.
 Verbally or physically forceful police behaviour was only condoned when those actions appeared to be justified.
 In comparison, the proportionality of the use of force (in other words, whether the use of force was judged excessive or not) hinged upon the perception of necessity to achieve the goal of compliance or prevention of further criminal action.
 Use of force appeared to be more controversial than suspicion, with different groups disagreeing what level of use of force was acceptable.
 Again, the initial predisposition of the groups was important and often related to who they were likely to most identify with: in the same footage, while young mothers found a specific use of force ‘brutal’ (p.118), a resident consultative group found the same use of force ‘derisively soft’ (p.116).
 Overall, officers were expected to be civil, act professionally by being polite and “keeping their cool”, and make every attempt to defuse a situation instead of antagonising the suspects, even when they ended up using force.

 The authors devote chapter six to the police focus groups, providing a refreshing look at how members of the police evaluated the very same videos, as well as outlining police expectations regarding public response.
 The discussions among the police participants are remarkable for two reasons: their similarity to how the public perceived each video, and the fact that they mirrored not only the cases where there was a consensus, but also the dissensions.
 This alignment in attitudes was true despite the police focus groups empathising and identifying with the officers in the video-clips and often using the pronoun “we” when discussing the on-screen police behaviour.
 The police were also largely accurate in their assessment of how the public might perceive the videos, not surprisingly, as they broadly agreed with them.
-Moreover, police participants were also sensitive to procedurally just cues, condemning, for instance, the hostile officer who used a patronising tone and confronted one of the suspects instead of de-escalating the situation (p.137: “It’s all ego.
-It’s all testosterone.”).
+Moreover, police participants were also sensitive to procedurally just cues, condemning, for instance, the hostile officer who used a patronising tone and confronted one of the suspects instead of de-escalating the situation: “It’s all ego.
+It’s all testosterone” (p.137).
 The police focus groups also expressed regret that in some of the videos the officers needed to use force, which they recognised was detrimental to perceptions of police, and they all agreed that whenever possible there should be a prioritisation of communication over the use of force.

 The final chapter of the book highlights the unique contribution of this research and provides an elaborate discussion of legitimacy, which was only passingly mentioned in the introduction.
 The authors recognise the importance of legitimacy (which incidentally they equate only with duty to obey the police, in contrast to most procedural justice researchers, who define legitimacy as duty to obey and the perceived normative appropriateness of the institution) in establishing and maintaining consensual policing tactics.
 They identify reasonable suspicion and use of force as focal points of police-citizen encounters, and stress that the police need to consider the citizen perspective in both cases.
 Additionally, the authors voice their apprehension regarding the potential success of well-intentioned police reforms.
 Instead of putting faith in such “easy fixes”, they choose to caution policymakers and encourage the police to show greater willingness to admit when they make mistakes, place more emphasis on training police officers in the appropriate proactive use of force instead of in defensive strategies, and pursue community policing including procedurally just principles.